Adam Clayton Powell Jr.: Select House Committee to investigate Representative Adam Clayton Powell

 The members of the Select Committee had different opinions on the fate of Powell's seat.
-Claude Pepper was strongly in favor of recommending that Powell not be seated at all, while John Conyers, Jr., the only African American Representative on the Select Committee felt that any punishment beyond severe censure was inappropriate.
+Pepper was strongly in favor of recommending that Powell not be seated at all, while Conyers, the only African American Representative on the Select Committee, felt that any punishment beyond severe censure was inappropriate.
 In fact, in the committee's official report, Conyers asserted that Powell's conduct during the two investigations of his conduct was not contrary to the dignity of the House of Representatives, as had been suggested by the investigation.
 Conyers also suggested that cases of misconduct brought before the House of Representatives never exceed censure.
 In the end, the Select House Committee to investigate Rep. Adam Clayton Powell recommended that Powell be seated but stripped of his seniority and forced to pay a fine of $40,000, citing article I, section 5, clause 2 of the Constitution, which gives each house of Congress the ability to punish members for improper conduct.

 The full House refused to seat him until the completion of the investigation.
 Powell urged his supporters to "keep the faith, baby," while the investigation was underway.
 On March 1, the House voted 307 to 116 to exclude him, despite the recommendation of the Select Committee.
 Powell said, "On this day, the day of March, in my opinion, is the end of the United States of America as the land of the free and the home of the brave."

 Powell won the Special Election to fill the vacancy caused by his exclusion, receiving 86% of the vote.
 But he did not take his seat, as he was filing a separate suit.
 He sued in Powell v.
 McCormack to retain his seat.
 In November 1968, Powell was re-elected.
 On January 3, 1969, he was seated as a member of the 91st Congress, but he was fined $25,000 and denied seniority.
 In June 1969, in Powell v.
 McCormack, the Supreme Court of the United States ruled that the House had acted unconstitutionally when it excluded Powell, as he had been duly elected by his constituents.

 Powell's increasing absenteeism was observed by constituents, which contributed, in June 1970, to his defeat in the Democratic primary for reelection to his seat by Charles B. Rangel.
 Powell failed to garner enough signatures for inclusion on the November ballot as an Independent, and Rangel won that (and following) general elections.
 In the fall of 1970, Powell moved to his retreat on Bimini in The Bahamas, also resigning as minister at the Abyssinian Baptist Church.